randriksen/randriksen.github.io/_posts/2023-09-07-tagging-untagged-autopilot-devices-in-intune.md

 ### Powershell to the rescue!

-Luckily, PowerShell is one of the best friends you can have when it comes to dealing with large sets of data, and the Microsoft Graph API is a great way to interact with Intune.
+Luckily, PowerShell is one of the best friends you can have when it comes to dealing with large sets of data, and the Microsoft Graph API is a great way to interact with Windows Autopilot and Intune.

-This little script will connect to the Microsoft Graph API, and get a list of all the Autopilot devices in Intune.
+This little script will connect to the Microsoft Graph API, and get a list of all the Autopilot devices.
 It will then filter out all the devices that do not have a Group Tag or a Purchase Order Identifier, and then loop through the devices and set the Group Tag to a value you define.

 ```powershell
 # Check if the mggraph module is already installed